heeeedjr/startup/README.md

 ## Start up Pitch
 - I will create an interactive blog website to track my journey with Information Technology (IT).
 It will provide funny misconceptions I had, common problems when first starting, personal goals for my career, and commentary on the current state of all things cyber.
 The blog will be a place where any beginner in IT can go to feel comfortable and understood.
 It will be well designed and maintained by me as an example of how far I have come.
 If users wish to comment on the blog posts, they must create an account.
 There will be some fun small features like using dad joke/funny quote APIs to pre-fill the comment section among other ideas.

+## Key Features
+- Secure login over HTTPS
+- OAuth 2.0 with Facebook and Google
+- Ability to comment on blog posts when logged in
+- Several web pages including about the author, featured posts, all posts, etc.
+- Search bar for easy navigation
+- Comments and posts are stored in database for persistant storage
+- Admin can create, update, and delete blog posts and comments on the posts

 ## First Draft Design
 Here is the home page.